This post may contain affiliate links. Please see my disclosure policy.

 After 75 minutes, remove springform pan from the oven and place on a wire rack.
 Carefully run a thin metal spatula around the edge of the cheesecake to make sure it’s not sticking to the sides of the springform pan.
 Cool cheesecake for 1 hour on the rack.

-Chill Cheesecake – Move cheesecake to the refrigerator (uncovered to prevent condensation from forming) and chill overnight.
+Chill Overnight – Move cheesecake to the refrigerator (uncovered to prevent condensation from forming) and chill overnight.

 Assemble Cheesecake – Top the cheesecake with lemon curd, smoothing with an offset spatula.
 Pipe vanilla whipped cream around the edge and decorate with sliced lemons.